 Everyone needs some laughter in their life.
 And sometimes the lamest of lame dad jokes are just what we need.
 My favourite ways to have a good laugh are:

 - Watching movies, White Chicks and We’re The Millers are my favourites

 - Fail Army videos on Facebook or youtube

-- Brandon Farris videos on Facebook (this is my newest fave)
+- Brandon Farris videos on Facebook

 It can be hard to find motivation sometimes.
 But really all it takes is completing one task, big or small, to get the motivation wheel turning.
 After completing one task, you start another and so on.
-Soon you will have knocked off half of the things on your to do list.
+Soon you will have knocked off half of the things on your to-do list.

 Open your mind and be present.
 Be open to new ideas, opinions, discussions and change.